turingschool/mod-0-curriculum/session1/index.md

   * Use a TIMER and stick to it. ([befocused timer - free on App Store](https://apps.apple.com/us/app/be-focused-focus-timer/id973130201))
   * Plan for focus and recovery (you’ll get more done!)

+### Calendar and posses
+* Turing can be a bit of a whirlwind
+  * Try to develop a schedule similar to your pre-turing life (ie. if you exercise before work, keep doing so before class)
+  * Joanne will drop scheduling tips in your slack channel
+  * Posses are groups of students and instructors with similar interests - check them out!

 ## BREAK

 Turn off your mics and videos and walk away from the computer.
 Stand up, stretch, drink water.
 Do a few sit-ups, squats, push-ups, jumping jacks, arm circles, stress ball squeezes, or whatever else moves your body.